crsl4/phylogenetics-class/exercises/notebook-log.md

 brew reinstall mrbayes
 ```

+Note that some people can install with `brew install mrbayes open-mpi`.
+Also, there are new instructions to git clone and compile directly [here](https://github.com/NBISweden/MrBayes/tree/v3.2.7a).

 2. We downloaded the data (`algaemb.nex`) from the link below, but it is broken, so we can now use the data file that is already in the [data folder](https://github.com/crsl4/phylogenetics-class/tree/master/data) in the class repository.

 ```shell